beyondcoin-project/beyondcoin-spark/README.md

 #### Deploy with Docker

-Spark is also available as a Docker image that comes bundled with bitcoind and c-lightning.
+Spark is also available as a Docker image that comes bundled with beyondcoind and c-lightning.
 See [`doc/docker.md`](doc/docker.md) for details.

 #### Adding to startup with `systemd`